Decentralized Renewable Energy to Grow Manufacturing? Evidence from Mini-grids in Nepal

 Abstract

 Firms in developing countries often identify electricity as a major constraint to operations.
-Decentralized renewable energy sources could help alleviate these constraints.
-We investigate whether electrification in Nepal – via microhydro plants and their mini-grids – helped grow the manufacturing sector.
-Mini-grids significantly increased manufacturing establishments; yet their overall presence remained limited due to low baseline numbers.
+Decentralized renewable energy sources, which are often promoted as a tool to achieve sustainable development, could help alleviate these constraints by providing “clean” electricity to locations that are difficult to reach with the centralized electric grid.
+We investigate whether electrification in Nepal – via microhydro plants and their mini-grids – helped grow the manufacturing sector and thereby induce structural transformation.
+Mini-grids led to a small but statistically significant increase in manufacturing establishments.
 Following electrification, females and males were more likely to be employees and less likely to be self-employed.
 Likewise, usual employment activities shifted from labor in agriculture to salary and wage work.
-In more remote locations, the impacts of mini-grids on manufacturing establishments and labor were significantly muted.
+In locations with smaller generation capacities, the impacts of mini-grids on labor-related outcomes were smaller.
+There is suggestive evidence of larger impacts in locations with better market access.

 Publication